Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Mercantile Culture {#cult-mercantile-culture}
-Trade and wealth are deeply ingrained in the character’s cultural background.
+Trade and wealth are deeply ingrained in the character's cultural background.
 **Effect:** The character gains **5% more money** from all monetary gains.
 This bonus stacks with **Financial Acumen**.

 ---

 ### Hardness {#birth-hardness}
-The character’s body is physically dense and resistant to harm.
+The character's body is physically dense and resistant to harm.
 **Effect:** Physical Protection is increased by **+1**, and the character can sustain one additional scratch wound.

 ---